doitintl/kubeip/README.md

 ## What KubeIP v2 does?

+Kubernetes' nodes don't necessarily need their own public IP addresses to communicate.
+However, there are certain situations where it's beneficial for nodes in a node pool to have their own unique public IP addresses.

+For instance, in gaming applications, a console might need to establish a direct connection with a cloud virtual machine to reduce the number of hops.

+Similarly, if you have multiple agents running on Kubernetes that need a direct server connection, and the server needs to whitelist all agent IPs, having dedicated public IPs can be useful.
+These scenarios, among others, can be handled on a cloud-managed Kubernetes cluster using Node Public IP.

-KubeIP is a tool that assigns a static public IP to any node it operates on.
-The IP is assigned to the node's primary network interface, selected from a list of reserved static IPs using platform-supported filtering and ordering.
-If no static public IP is available, KubeIP will wait until one becomes available.
-When a node is deleted, KubeIP will release the static public IP back to the pool of reserved static
+KubeIP is a utility that assigns a static public IP to each node it manages.
+The IP is allocated to the node's primary network interface, chosen from a pool of reserved static IPs using platform-supported filtering and ordering.

-IPs.
+If there are no static public IPs left, KubeIP will hold on until one becomes available.
+When a node is removed, KubeIP releases the static public IP back into the pool of reserved static IPs.

 ## How to use KubeIP?

-Deploy KubeIP as a DaemonSet on your desired nodes using standard Kubernetes selectors.
+Deploy KubeIP as a DaemonSet on your desired nodes using standard Kubernetes [mechanism](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
 Once deployed, KubeIP will assign a static public IP to each node it operates on.
 If no static public IP is available, KubeIP will wait until one becomes available.
 When a node is deleted, KubeIP will release the static public IP.